-In Fiscal Year (FY) 2015, New York collected $171 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average New York taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2016, New York collected $180 billion in state and local taxes—or $9,081 for every man, woman, and child.
+While this is an impressive sum of money, it tells us little about whether or not the average New York taxpayer can afford this level of taxation?

-As shown in Chart 1, New York’s state and local tax burden (tax collections divided by private sector personal income) was the highest in the nation for FY 2015 at 21.4 percent—or 48 percent above the national average of 14.4 percent.
+Unfortunately for taxpayers, as shown in Chart 1, New York’s state and local tax burden (tax collections divided by private sector personal income) was the highest in the nation for FY 2016 at 22 percent—or 54 percent above the national average of 14.3 percent.

 As bad as the state level taxes are, it gets much worse when local taxes are factored in, especially in New York City: